 If you don’t want to drive far from the city, Clear Creek Trail is the way to go!
-Clear Creek Trail is the highlight of the famous Wheat Ridge Greenbelt, a 300 acre open space within the metro area.
+Clear Creek Trail is the highlight of the famous Wheat Ridge Greenbelt, a 300-acre open space within the metro area.
+It’s part of the larger Clear Creek Regional Trail, which connects with Golden.

 It winds through a small portion of the Greenbelt alongside Clear Creek and features four beautiful lakes.
-The trail has become a popular destination of out-of-towners and an integral go-to place of local hikers, runners, skater, equestrians, and cyclists.
-It also offers opportunities for birding and wildlife viewing along the Wheat Ridge Riparian Area.
+The trail has become a popular destination for out-of-towners and an integral go-to place for local hikers, runners, skaters, equestrians, and cyclists.
+It also offers opportunities for birding and wildlife viewing in the Wheat Ridge Riparian Area.

-Just past West Lake, there is a narrow side trail, with a wonderful boardwalk (for hikers use only), that goes to the right passing on the side of Bass Lake and forms a loop that merges with Clear Creek NRT at Miller Trailhead.
+Just past West Lake, there is a narrow side trail, with a wonderful boardwalk (for hikers use only), which goes to the right passing on the side of Bass Lake.
+It forms a loop that merges with Clear Creek NRT at Miller Trailhead.
 From the side trail junction, stay left to stay on the main trail.
 The trail then winds along Tabor Lake and onwards to Prospect Lake and Prospect Park Trailhead.

 Onwards is Kipling West Trailhead.
 From the trailhead, the trail turns to the right and crosses 41st Avenue to Wheat Ridge Recreation Center.
 Turn another right and cross Kipling Street.
 Continue to follow the trail until Anderson Park.
 Here, you will see the Blue Rock Formations, prehistoric formations of volcanic ash from millions of years ago.

-To make your hike completely satisfying and hassle free, here are some things you must keep in mind.
-Clear Creek NRT is open year round for free from sunrise to sunset.
+To make your hike completely satisfying and hassle-free, here are some things you must keep in mind.
+Clear Creek NRT is open year-round for free from sunrise to sunset.
 Motorized vehicles are prohibited, pets must be leashed, and never wander off the established trails.

 From Golden, drive on Washington Avenue and turn right to merge onto CO-58 East.
 Use the left lane to take the Interstate 70 E exit toward Denver and merge onto I-70 E. Use the right lane to take exit 266 for CO-72/West 44th Avenue toward Ward Road.
 Finally, follow W 44th Avenue to Youngfield Street.